top of page

 SVRA Committees

-Everything committees accomplish is done by volunteers, and there are always opportunities for SVRA members to help.
-For information, e-mail Committees c/o seatonvillageto@gmail.com
+Everything committees accomplish is thanks to volunteers, and there are always opportunities for SVRA members to help.
+For information, e-mail Committees c/o info@seatonvillage.ca .

 Collaborative groups within the SVRA focus on specific community initiatives, such as local events, neighbourhood safety, and environmental sustainability.
 Joining a committee enables residents to actively contribute ideas, share expertise and apply effort to collectively enhance the quality of life within Seaton Village.
 Descriptions of each of the SVRA committees are below the Committee News section.